Stefouch/sebedius-yearzero-discord-bot/README.md

 # Support

-I'd like to thanks to Jeremy Mettler, Joe Guilmette, Matt Kay and all my other patrons and generous donators who are supporting this project and made it possible!
+I'd like to thank Jeremy Mettler, Joe Guilmette, Matt Kay and all my other patrons and generous donators who are supporting this project and made it possible!

-You too you can also support this project with as little as $1 per month.<br />Visit the [Stefouch's Patreon page](https://patreon.com/Stefouch) for details.
+You too you can also support this project.<br />Visit the [Stefouch's Patreon page](https://patreon.com/Stefouch) for details.

 You may find [paypal.me/Stefouch](https://www.paypal.me/stefouch) useful for a one-time donation.